SAFE ROUTES TO SCHOOL

 Your opinion is important!
 Click here to take a short survey.

-No U-Turn Banners educate parents and drivers about the No U-Turn in an active school zone law.
+Banners educate parents and drivers about active school zone laws.

 • Positive Presence